 Pathfinder is probably the legend that has been reworked, nerfed, buffed, and tweaked the most since Apex released, but Respawn seems to have finally got him in a relatively stable place for Season 9 that still makes him a top legend.

 His grapple provides manoeuvrability and speed that is only really paralleled by Octane, and his Zipline Gun ultimate is useful for your team to quickly cover long distances or head up to high ground.

-Pathfinder is a perfect blend of both team player and solo aggressor, and while he has had his hitboxes increased slightly for Season 8, he is still a top pick for any Apex squad.
-He had a 10.4% usage rate and averages 2.4 kills per match in Season 7.
-Both those stats are second only to Wraith.
+Pathfinder is a perfect blend of both team player and solo aggressor, and while he had his hitboxes increased slightly in Season 8, he is still a top pick for any Apex squad.
+He currently has a 10% usage rate and averages 2.4 kills per match.

 - Insider Knowledge (passive) – Scan a survey beacon to reveal the ring’s next location.